Ancient Egyptian conception of the soul: Akh (intellect)

-The ꜣḫ "(magically) effective one" was a concept of the dead that varied over the long history of ancient Egyptian belief.
+The ꜣḫ (/egy/) "(magically) effective one" was a concept of the dead that varied over the long history of ancient Egyptian belief.
 Relative to the afterlife, akh represented the deceased, who was transfigured and often identified with light.

 It was associated with thought, but not as an action of the mind; rather, it was intellect as a living entity.
 The ꜣḫ also played a role in the afterlife.
 Following the death of the ẖt (physical body), the bꜣ and kꜣ were reunited to reanimate the ꜣḫ.
 The reanimation of the ꜣḫ was only possible if the proper funeral rites were executed and followed by constant offerings.
 The ritual was termed s-ꜣḫ "make (a dead person) into an (living) ꜣḫ".
 In this sense, it developed into a sort of roaming ghost (when the tomb was not in order any more) during the Twentieth Dynasty.
 An ꜣḫ could do either harm or good to persons still living, depending on the circumstances, causing, e.g., nightmares, feelings of guilt, sickness, etc. It could be invoked by prayers or written letters left in the tomb's offering chapel also in order to help living family members, e.g., by intervening in disputes, by making an appeal to other dead persons or deities with any authority to influence things on earth for the better, but also to inflict punishments.

 The separation of ꜣḫ and the unification of kꜣ and bꜣ were brought about after death by having the proper offerings made and knowing the proper, efficacious spell, but there was an attendant risk of dying again.
 Egyptian funerary literature (such as the Coffin Texts and the Book of the Dead) were intended to aid the deceased in "not dying a second time" and to aid in becoming an ꜣḫ.